RasaHQ/medicare_locator/README.md

 ## 🤖 How to install and setup Medicare Locator

-To install Medicare Locator, please clone the repo
+To install Medicare Locator, please clone the repo:
 ```
 git clone https://github.com/RasaHQ/medicare_locator.git
 cd medicare_locator
 ```
 The Medicare Locator uses Python 3.5 and 3.6 and has not been tested with other versions.
 Use the requirements.txt file to install the appropriate dependencies via pip.
-If you do not have pip installed yet first do
+If you do not have pip installed yet first do:
 ```
 sudo easy_install pip
 ```

-otherwise execute directly
+otherwise execute directly:
 ```
 pip install -r requirements.txt
 ```